jaimejim/jaimejim.github.io/_posts/2025-03-31-coap-thread.markdown

 headerImage: true
 ---

-I have read the Thread v1.4.0 Specification (from sept 26,2024) and focused a bit on how they use CoAP.
-Every [iPhone 16](https://www.apple.com/iphone-16/specs/) model onwards as well as new iPads and MacBooks quietly already come with Thread networking enabled.
-It is present already in Android [smart hubs](https://www.androidauthority.com/google-tv-streamer-smart-hub-3467634/) and new home routers will include Thread from the factory.
-So it is a very relevant standard for those interested in the IoT domain.
+Thread networking is quietly becoming ubiquitous.
+Every [iPhone 16](https://www.apple.com/iphone-16/specs/) and newer iPad already has Thread support built-in, Android smart hubs are shipping with it, and [home routers](https://www.androidauthority.com/google-tv-streamer-smart-hub-3467634/) increasingly include it by default.
+Given this momentum, I wanted to understand how Thread actually works under the hood—specifically, how it uses CoAP.

+I spent some time with the Thread v1.4.0 specification (September 2024) and found the CoAP implementation quite interesting.
+Here's what I learned.

-First, for high level context [Thread](https://www.threadgroup.org/) is a standard for low-power, wireless communication of IP-meshed devices with a throughput in the range of the 250 kbps.
-The network is designed explicitly to avoid single points of failure.
-It is widely used for home automation, but also in smart buildings ([KNX IoT](https://www.knx.org/knx-en/for-professionals/benefits/knx-iot/)), smart lightning ([DALI+](https://www.dali-alliance.org/daliplus/)) and in other products via [Matter](https://csa-iot.org/all-solutions/matter/).
+[Thread](https://www.threadgroup.org/) is designed for low-power, wireless mesh networks running at around 250 kbps.
+The key design principle is avoiding single points of failure—if one device goes down, the network routes around it.
+You'll find Thread in home automation, smart buildings ([KNX IoT](https://www.knx.org/knx-en/for-professionals/benefits/knx-iot/)), lighting systems ([DALI+](https://www.dali-alliance.org/daliplus/)), and increasingly in [Matter](https://csa-iot.org/all-solutions/matter/) devices.

-At a high level, Thread Devices can be Full Thread Devices (FTDs), like a router or a device acting as one on ocassion or End Devices (EDs); which can be always on or sleepy ones that do not route or forward messages and capable of running several years on AA batteries through optimized power cycles.
-Limited devices attach to more powerful router-like ones as the network topology or the device conditions change.
-See below a sample topology where a phone acts as commissioning tool.
+Thread networks have two main device types: Full Thread Devices (FTDs) that can route traffic, and End Devices (EDs) that connect to the network but don't forward messages.
+End devices can be always-on or "sleepy"—the sleepy ones use optimized power cycles to run for years on AA batteries.
+The network topology adapts as devices join, leave, or change roles.

 ![thread](/assets/images/thread-stack.jpg)

-Thread uses several protocols standarized at the IETF; DHCP, URIs, URNs, UDP, DTLS, mDNS, DNS-SD, IPv6 and CoAP among many others.
-At the lowest layers (Physical and MAC) it uses IEEE 802.15.4 and IETF's IPv6 6LowPAN adaptation layers on top.

-On top of 802.15.4 and IP, Thread uses UDP transport and has a protocol layer called Mesh Link Establishment (MLE), used for setting up and maintaining the mesh network.
-MLE messages are basically a dictionary-based command registered in IANA and a TLV sereies of parameters.
+The protocol stack builds on familiar IETF standards: IPv6, UDP, DTLS, mDNS, and CoAP, running over IEEE 802.15.4 with 6LoWPAN adaptation.
+Thread adds its own Mesh Link Establishment (MLE) protocol for setting up and maintaining the mesh network using IANA-registered commands and TLV parameters.

 ![thread](/assets/images/thread-net.png)